 Energy production is particularly important to our community and Congressman Hice is proud that Georgia is home to Plant Vogtle, which is the site of the first two nuclear reactors to be built in the United States in over thirty years.
 Once complete, the construction of reactors 3 and 4 at Plant Vogtle will provide Georgians with yet another source of safe, clean energy, while keeping prices low for consumers.

-The Tenth Congressional District is home to an abundance of natural resources.
-Over 2,000 workers in the Kaolin mining and processing industry call the Tenth District home, and the industry contributes an estimated $771 million to our State’s economy and roughly $194 million to our district alone.
+The 10th Congressional District is home to an abundance of natural resources.
+Over 2,000 workers in the Kaolin mining and processing industry call the 10th District home, and the industry contributes an estimated $771 million to our State’s economy and roughly $194 million to our district alone.